-Sarah Chapman and Jennie Winter (Faculty of Arts and Humanities/Educational Development)
+Sarah Chapman and Jennie Winter (Faculty of Arts, Humanities and Business/Educational Development)

 Building on a previous project titled ‘Public Arts as Extra Curricular Learning’ which investigated the student learning experience in a university-based contemporary art gallery, the focus of this project is to develop recommendations on how to create links between gallery exhibitions and the formal curricula, therefore enhancing disciplinary learning.
 Journal Paper- Contemporary Art as Extra- Curricular Learning: Lessons from a University Art Gallery.

 Evaluation of two approaches to essay writing support Kimberley Bennett (Faculty of Science and Engineering).

 Incorporating writing workshops and formative peer review into the curriculum in marine biology.
 Final project paper

 Risk Management in Research-informed Teaching: An interdisciplinary enquiry

 Wei Pan, Karen Gresty and Troy Heffernan (Plymouth Business School, Faculty of Science and Engineering) Journal paper- Research-informed teaching from a risk perspective

 University Students Learning outside Formal Education: Enhancing the Student Experience and Serving the Local community?

 Jocey Quinn and Rowena Passy (Plymouth Institute of Education)